Norway–Spain relations: Economic relations

 70% of Spanish imports.
 On the other hand, the Spanish export to Norway is very diversified in its products: ships, cars, machinery and the agri-food sector, among others.
 The balance of services partly compensates for the above, mainly thanks to tourism: 1,540,000 Norwegians (over a population of five million inhabitants) visit Spain annually (2014).
 Throughout 2014, 1,533,295 Norwegians visited Spain (over a population of five million inhabitants), which represents a growth of 1% compared to 2013.
 During the first five months of 2015 a certain decrease in the number of Norwegian tourists to Spain was observed, and in that period 521,778 Norwegians had visited Spain (decrease of −9.3% over the same period of the previous year).

-Embassies
+International organizations

-The Embassy of Norway is located in Madrid, Spain.
-The Embassy of Spain is located in Oslo, Norway.
+Spain became a member of the EU in 1986, whereas Norway is not a member.
+While Norway is one of the founding members of NATO, Spain became a member in 1982.